 What does every author want?
 To be published.

-And since this is a bucket list item for so many, I invited special guest (and my friend), Lucinda Halpern, who is the president and founder of Lucinda Literary.
-She represents authors writing in all areas, health, business, lifestyle, narrative fiction, memoir and more!
+Since publishing a book is a bucket list item for so many, I invited my friend Lucinda Halpern, president and founder of Lucinda Literary, to share her knowledge.
+She represents authors writing in all areas, including health, business, lifestyle, narrative fiction, memoir, and more.
+She even wrote a book on the topic, Get Signed, with tons of insider info to help you find an agent and get your message out there.

 Here are three points from our conversation that will help you think about getting published in a new way.